Q1. How long does sponsorship last?

 Q7.
 Can I support the child’s family as well as the child?

 Q8.
-Will I receive begging letters from the child’s family?
+Will I receive letters from the child’s family asking for money?

 A8.
 We do not divulge your contact details to the child unless you want us to.
 If you do divulge your details and you are asked for additional help, we can advise you how to respond on a case by case basis.
 As mentioned above, you are already doing a lot for the family.